Resilience in the Aftermath of Genocide

 Imagine that you’re standing on a site where a school was once under construction.
 That school building is now a museum, and beneath the ground lie the remains of more than 50,000 men, women and children — all victims of the 1994 Rwandan genocide.

 This is the Murambi Genocide Memorial Center in southern Rwanda, one of many sites visited by students in a unique study abroad program that focuses on genocide and its aftermath.
-In April, Rwanda observed the 24th anniversary of the 1994 genocide, which claimed the lives of as many as 1 million people in the span of about 100 days.
+In April 2019, Rwanda will observe the 25th anniversary of the 1994 genocide, which claimed the lives of as many as 1 million people in the span of about 100 days.

-“Genocides often fade into history; while people may know that violence occurred, less attention is paid to the aftermath,” said Hollie Nyseth Brehm, assistant professor of sociology and director of Ohio State’s genocide-focused study abroad program in Rwanda, which ran for the second time this summer.
+“Genocides often fade into history; while people may know that violence occurred, less attention is paid to the aftermath,” said Hollie Nyseth Brehm, assistant professor of sociology and director of Ohio State’s genocide-focused study abroad program in Rwanda, which ran for the second time in summer 2018.

 For nearly a decade, Brehm has been chronicling the history of the Rwandan genocide, painstakingly analyzing data from nearly two million court trials and conducting countless interviews with both perpetrators and victims of the genocide.